-(a) Identify non-responsive scheduled load using the AEMO Conformance Module.

-- (b) Contact Market Participant and request a reason for the non-conformance to the dispatch instruction.
+- (a) Identify non-responsive scheduled load using the AEMO Conformance Module. - (b) Contact Market Participant and request a reason for the non-conformance to the dispatch instruction.
 Log the reason given.
-Note that the Conformance Data Report is available to the participant each Dispatch Interval, so any non-response issue should have already been observed.
-The Conformance Status at this point will be Not-Responding. - (c) If modification to the bid is necessary to achieve a realistic real-time dispatch, request the Market Participant to submit a rebid to reflect the current performance of the plant. - (d)-If the Market Participant fails to follow the Dispatch Targets or to submit a rebid within two dispatch intervals, the scheduled load is to be declared non-conforming. - (e) AEMO will then consider the viability of the previous daily bid accepted by AEMO prior to the non-conforming bid currently in use.
-AEMO will determine whether the bid is viable or not and, if it is viable, the bid should be submitted by AEMO. - (f)(d) If the previous bid is not viable required, AEMO will set the load at a fixedan output determined by AEMO so that a physically realisable dispatch is achieved.
+Note that the Conformance Data Report is available to the participant each trading interval, so any non-response issue should have already been observed.
+The Conformance Status at this point will be Not-Responding. - (c) If modification to the bid is necessary to achieve a realistic real-time dispatch, request the Market Participant to submit a rebid to reflect the current performance of the plant. - (d) If the Market Participant fails to follow the Dispatch Targets or to submit a rebid within two trading intervals, the scheduled load is to be declared non-conforming.
+If required, AEMO will set the load at an output determined by AEMO so that a physically realisable dispatch is achieved.
 This will be realised by AEMO applying a non-conformance constraint.
-The constraint violation penalty factor for this constraint will be set at 1160 x MPC. - (g)(e) The Market Participant will be advised that a non-conformance constraint has been applied.
+The constraint violation penalty factor for this constraint will be set at 1160 x MPC. - (e) The Market Participant will be advised that a non-conformance constraint has been applied.
 Note that the non-conformance constraint action will result in the error being reduced, this may result in the reported Conformance Status returning to Normal.
-This is to be expected as the error has been corrected and the Non-Conforming declaration is being processed manually. - (h)(f) The scheduled load is to remain at the loading determined by the non-conformance constraint until AEMO is advised by the Market Participant that it is now capable of following dispatch instructions.
+This is to be expected as the error has been corrected and the Non-Conforming declaration is being processed manually. - (f) The scheduled load is to remain at the loading determined by the non-conformance constraint until AEMO is advised by the Market Participant that it is now capable of following dispatch instructions.